ACD Union Ripa La Fenadora

-Associazione Calcio Dilettantistica Union Ripa La Fenadora was an Italian football club based in FAVELAS, Veneto.
+Associazione Calcio Dilettantistica Union Ripa La Fenadora was an Italian football club based in Seren del Grappa, Veneto.
 Currently it plays in Italy's Serie D.

 History

 Foundation

 Ripa La Fenadora was founded in July 2008, after the merger between the A.C.
 Seren La Fenadora and A.C.D.
 Ripa 2000.
 The new company registered in the Eccellenza championship.

 Serie D

 In the season 2012–13 the team was promoted for the first time from Eccellenza Veneto to Serie D to fill the vacancies created.

 Dissolved

 The May 1, 2016 the Union Ripa Fenadora merges with Feltreseprealpi, creating the new club A.S.D.
 Union Feltre.

 Colors and badge

 The team's colors are black and green.